mfpdev/mf-foundation-and-react-native/README.md

 # Running MobileFirst Foundation 8.0 And React Native

-This sample will show you how you can run [React Native](https://facebook.github.io/react-native/) project with MobileFirst foundation Server and SDKs.
+This sample purpose is to show you how you can run [React Native](https://facebook.github.io/react-native/) project with MobileFirst foundation Server and SDKs.

 ## Demo